bioexcel/biobb_mem/biobb_mem/docs/source/command_line.md

 ```python
 lpp_assign_leaflets -h
 ```
-    /home/rchaves/miniforge3/envs/biobb_mem/lib/python3.11/site-packages/Bio/Application/__init__.py:39: BiopythonDeprecationWarning: The Bio.Application modules and modules relying on it have been deprecated.

-    Due to the on going maintenance burden of keeping command line application wrappers up to date, we have decided to deprecate and eventually remove these modules.

-    We instead now recommend building your command line and invoking it directly with the subprocess module.
-      warnings.warn(
     usage: lpp_assign_leaflets [-h] [--config CONFIG] --input_top_path INPUT_TOP_PATH --input_traj_path INPUT_TRAJ_PATH --output_leaflets_path OUTPUT_LEAFLETS_PATH

     Assign lipids to leaflets in a bilayer.